We've Won Over £90 Million For Our Clients

 Can I Make A No Win No Fee Claim For My Injuries?

 If you have an eligible road traffic accident claim, then you can make a claim for your injuries with one of our No Win No Fee solicitors.
-Our solicitors all offer their clients a Conditional Fee Agreement (CFA), which means you don’t pay anything for your solicitor’s services unless your claim is successful.
+Our solicitors all offer their clients a Conditional Fee Agreement (CFA), which means you don’t pay anything in solicitor fees unless your claim is successful.
 This includes:

-What happens instead if your claim is successful is your solicitor will just deduct a small success fee out of your compensation.
-This success fee is a legally-capped percentage.
+What happens instead if your claim wins is that your solicitor will deduct a small success fee out of your compensation.
+This success fee is for their services and is taken as a legally capped percentage.

 Additionally, these are just some of the services that our solicitors can offer on No Win No Fee terms: